rod-trent/Copilot-for-Security/Prompts/Plugins/MDTI.md

 ```
 ---
 ```
-Get me the reputations for hostname "service-logins.com"
+Get the reputations for hostname "service-logins.com"
 ```
 ---
 ```